The British Council

 Please contact me by email, phone or through the Exeter press office if you would like me to write for your publication or provide comment for an article or programme.

-My professional biography is interwoven with the personal one expounded above.
+My professional biography is interwoven with the personal.
 In the late-1990s and early-2000s, I worked in the policy-making and practice of development, security and post-conflict interventions.
 After being as a volunteer on a UNHCR programme in West Africa, and a researcher at a conflict prevention NGO in London, I became a research analyst at the UK’s Ministry of Defence.
-I have also held research and consultancy positions at the Department for International Development and with various non-governmental organisations in Central Asia and offer advice to members of parliament, senior diplomats and government officials working on the region.
+I have also held research and consultancy positions at the Department for International Development, with non-governmental organisations in Central Asia and Eastern Europe, and offer advice to members of parliament, senior diplomats and government officials working on the region.
 From 2001-2005, I spent a total of three years living and working in Kyrgyzstan and Tajikistan and have returned for extended visits on seeveral occasions since that time.

-I subsequently returned to academia and completed my PhD at the Department of International Relations at the London School of Economics and Political Science in 2007.
+My educational biography is also ongoing.
+I completed my PhD at the Department of International Relations at the London School of Economics and Political Science in 2007.
 I also have degrees from Aberystwyth and Hull, and have previously held teaching and research posts at the LSE, the American University in Central Asia, and King’s College, London.
 Before coming to Exeter I was a Visiting Faculty Fellow at the Kroc Institute for International Peace Studies of the University of Notre Dame.
 I have also studied Theology and Religious Studies at Notre Dame, London School of Theology, and Bristol Baptist College.
 I have studied Central Asian languages in Kyrgyzstan and Tajikistan.
-In 2021, I began second PhD at Bristol Baptist College to undertake reseach in international poltiical theology.
+In 2021, I began second PhD at Bristol Baptist College to undertake reseach on the possibilty of global poltiical theology.

 As a practising Christian, I am involved with and support a number of faith-based peace movements and development organisations; I am committed to understanding and taking part in the world from a perspective centred on the person of Jesus Christ.
 I have written and spoken on the role of religion in public life and have taken part in inter-faith dialogues between various Muslim and Christian traditions in Central Asia and Eastern Europe.